-In order to be nominated for carding for eight (8) or more years the athlete must demonstrate improvement toward International Senior Card status (SR1 and SR2) by being ranked amongst the top 40 (men) and top 25 (women) on the FIS World Ranking list (men) or FIS World Cup Ranking (women) and having competition results on average within 20% of the top five competitors in those lists.
+In order to be nominated for carding for eight (8) or more years the athlete must demonstrate improvement toward International Senior Card status (SR1 and SR2) by being ranked amongst the top 40 (men) and top 30 (women) on the FIS World Ranking list (men) or FIS World Cup Ranking (women) and having competition results that achieve 80% of the total score (distance plus judge points) of the average of the top three athletes (average of the podium scores) in those competitions, which must be held between July 28, 2023 (the start of the jumping season) and April 1, 2024, inclusively.
+For example: if the average is 250 points the athlete must achieve 200 points.